Whisky By D.I. Jolly

-The two men looked at each other and smiled, and suddenly the butt of one of the guns slammed again Oliver’s face knocking him to the ground.
-In his daze he felt a hand go into his jacket to pull out the flask, then heard laughter walking away.
-The door lock and the hostages sat scared and quietly unsure of what would happen next.
+The two men looked at each other and smiled, and suddenly the butt of one of the guns slammed against Oliver’s face knocking him to the ground.
+In his daze, he felt a hand go into his jacket to pull out the flask, then heard laughter walking away.
+The door locked, and the hostages sat scared and quietly unsure of what would happen next.

 As the blur faded it gave way to a white-hot anger that swum through Oliver’s veins.
 It moved in him and started pushing his mind to do things he really didn’t want to do.
 Instinctively he reached for the flask that was no longer there and let out a shaky breath.
-This drew scared looks from the other hostages who started to slowly inch away from him.
-Normally he didn’t like drawing attention to himself but found himself caring less and less about what the others thought and focusing more and more on his flask.
-After a few more staggered breath he decided there was nothing else for it, and got to his feet.
-He banged on the door a few times,
+This drew scared looks from the other hostages who had started to slowly inch away from him.
+Normally he didn’t like drawing attention to himself but found he cared less and less about what the others thought, and more and more about his flask.
+After a few more staggered breaths he decided there was nothing else for it, and got to his feet.
+He banged on the door.

 “Hey, Tweedles, give me back my flask!”

 On the other side of the door he could hear a few confused grunts followed by what sounded like an explanation and then the click as the door unlocked.
 It burst inwards knocking Oliver back a few steps.
 In front of him in the now open doorway stood the leader holding his flask.

 He then pulled open the lid and Oliver stared in shock and horror as he downed the last of the whisky, then threw the empty flask at him.

 “There you go.”